 The parents of the child have to furnish the following documents to get their new-born enrolled for Baal Aadhaar:

-- Birth certificate – the birth certificate is compulsory for enrolling the child for Baal Aadhaar.
+- Birth Certificate/ Discharge Certificate from the Hospital– the birth certificate or discharge certificate from the hospital is compulsory for enrolling the child for Baal Aadhaar.

 - Aadhaar of any of the parent – Any one of the parents have to provide their Aadhaar number during their child’s enrolment.
 The Baal Aadhaar will be linked with that of the parent.
 If the parents do not have Aadhaar, they will have to get enrolled first and then enrol the child for Baal Aadhaar.